revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-23. What are the different types of Maven Repositories?
+23.What are the different types of Maven Repositories?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)